-Missouri has a graduated system for any teen getting a first license.
+Missouri has a graduated system for any teen getting their first license.
 At age 15, drivers can get a learning permit after taking the required vision, road sign and written tests at a Missouri Highway Patrol testing station.

 Between the ages of 16 and 18, teens can get an intermediate license.
 To qualify, teens must have a learning permit for at least six months, receive 40 hours of driving instruction from a qualified adult (including ten hours of night driving), and take a driving test with a certified instructor at a Highway Patrol testing station.
 An intermediate license allows a teen to drive alone except during the overnight from 1 a.m. to 5 a.m.
-This license is good for up to two years and costs $7.50.
+This license is good for up to two years.